Dalibor-P/wabbajack-autoclicker/README.md

 ## Usage

 Make sure you have the screenshot in the same folder as your script.
-Run the script and reposition the console so that it does not obstruct the Wabbajack window.
+Run the script and reposition the console window so that it does not obstruct the Wabbajack window.

 Hold `CTRL + E` if you want to end the script.